Your Guide to Kids’ Water Safety

 Safeguard your home pool.

-In the same way you wouldn’t let your child in the pool without appropriate protection like a life jacket or flotation device, don’t allow your family to spend time around a pool that’s not properly secured.
+In the same way you wouldn’t let your child in the pool without appropriate protection like a life jacket or flotation device, don’t allow your family to spend time around a pool that isn’t properly secured.
 Pool fences and alarms add layers of safety by preventing accidental access to your home pool.
 Pool alarms come in various forms, from underwater motion detectors to wearable devices to fence alarms.
 (Some are even Bluetooth-based!)

 Assign an adult “Water Watcher” at all times.